christianzabala/christianzabala.github.io/_posts/2019-09-12-How-to-troubleshoot-network-issues? -What-is-the-Divide-and-Conquer-approach?.md

+---
+title: "How To Troubleshoot Network Issues?
+What Is The Divide And Conquer Approach?"
+excerpt_separator: "<!--more-->"
+categories:
+  - Networking
+tags:
+  - Troubleshooting
+  - Divide And Conquer
+  - Layered Approach
+---

 Since my domain name is called divide-and-conquer.network so my first technical post is about troubleshooting when you are on the network field and how I used the divide and conquer approach in troubleshooting.

 **Note:** The explanation that I shared in this post does not mean that way you should troubleshoot or it is the best way to do during your troubleshooting work because we have all different ways on how to approach an issue.
 However the main goal on why I created this post is to help others on how they can improve their way of troubleshooting especially does who are still new on the networking field. .